-Day 8: Journey to Hiroshima
+Day 8: Kyoto - Osaka - Hiroshima

-Begin the day with a visit to Ryoanji Temple, home to Japan's most famous zen garden, and Kinkakuji Temple, also known as the Golden Pavilion due to its golden exterior.
-You will need to remove your shoes at both temples.
-You will be on your feet for approximately 2-3 hours today.
+Begin the day with a visit to Ryoanji Temple, home to Japan's most famous zen garden, and Kinkakuji Temple, also known as the Golden Pavillion due to its golden exterior.
 Continue around 1 hour by coach to Osaka to have lunch in the vibrant Dotonbori district.
 Transfer to the train station and take the bullet train to Hiroshima, a journey of 1 hour 40 minutes.
 A modern and prosperous city, Hiroshima will be forever remembered as the world's first atomic bomb target.

-You will need to pack a smaller overnight bag for tonight as your main luggage will be transferred separately to your Hiroshima hotel for the following day.
+You will need to pack a smaller overnight bag for tonight as your main luggage will be transferred separately this morning to your Osaka hotel.